Assembly Instructions for a Split Column:

 Assembly Instructions for Split Cap and Base:

-The kit comes with 4 black plastic 1-inch L-brackets to secure the two halves of the cap and base together.
+The 4 black plastic 1-inch L-brackets to secure the two halves of the cap and base together are no longer supplied with the kit.
 They are also used to mount the cap and base to the ceiling and floor securely around the column.
-First, however, use PVC adhesive to secure the brackets to the inside of one half of the cap or base.
+You can order them online by using the search term: Extruded PVC L-Angle.
+If you choose to use the extruded PVC as brackets as lined here, be sure to use PVC adhesive to secure the brackets to the inside of one half of the cap or base.
 Place one half of the cap or base (back down) on a flat surface and then lay one bracket flat with the predrilled holes facing down on the surface.
 Leave half of the bracket length exposed from the pipe half's cut edge.
 This protruding bracket will be used to attach the second half of the cap or base.
 After applying adhesive, install the bracket and hold it in place with a clamp until the adhesive has set.
 (Photo 4.)

 Photo 5 shows one half of the cap attached to the ceiling using plastic L-brackets.
 To give you a better view, the column was not installed around the support post.